-If you’re seriously thinking about starting a profitable blog, then I am glad you’ve found this post.
+If you’re seriously thinking about starting a profitable blog to make $4000 a month, then I am glad you’ve found this post.
 I want this post to become your new blogging bible!

 I will assume that you want to start a blog to make money?
 If I am right, then this guide is for you.
 If you want to blog just for yourself and/or your friends/family, then you probably don’t need this guide!